Where Europe ends

 The fact that Lisbon offers some of the best value for money in Europe when you consider its year-round mild climate and quality gastronomy, only adds to its appeal as a destination.
 There are various transport options to move around the city with ease, including a cruise down the River Tejo, to take in the cityscape from the water.
 First class hotels with conference facilities, provide the ideal base while you enjoy a summer holiday or even a winter escape.

-More than 2,5 million inhabitants in the big city region
+More than 2,5 million inhabitants in the wider city region

-- The Tram was inaugurated year 1873 and was then called "Americanos"
+The tram was inaugurated in1873 and was called "Americanos"

-- In Lisbon they exercise bull fighting without actually killing the bull
+In Lisbon they practise bull fighting without actually killing the bull